 The baseline U-Net achieved a DSC of $71.35 \pm 1.5$ with a significantly smaller parameter count of 1.62 million and the fastest inference time of 0.0013 seconds.
 Its lightweight architecture and fast inference time make the U-Net particularly suitable for applications where real-time processing speed and resource efficiency is critical over the cost of a marginal improvement in segmentation accuracy.

 SegResNet achieved the highest test set DSC of $76.68 \pm 0.8$, indicating superior prostate tumor segmentation capabilities on the Cancer-Net PCa-Data dataset.
-This suggests that SegResNet is particularly effective in capturing the prostate lesion boundaries, making it a strong candidate for precise tumor segmentation applications.
+This suggests that SegResNet is particularly effective in capturing the prostate gland boundaries, making it a strong candidate for precise prostate region segmentation applications.
 However, SegResNet's superior performance comes at a tradeoff of increased computational demands, with the second largest number of parameters and inference time amongst the architectures of 6.29 million and 0.0016 seconds per patient volume, respectively.
-This suggest that while SegResNet offers optimal prostate tumor segmentation performance out of the evaluated models, its computational demands may limit its applicability in high-throughput clinical scenarios.
+This suggests that while SegResNet offers optimal prostate gland segmentation performance out of the evaluated models, its computational demands may limit its applicability in high-throughput clinical scenarios.

 Swin UNETR, despite its transformer-based architecture, demonstrated moderate segmentation performance improvements over the U-Net with a DSC of $73.46 \pm 1.8$ relative to its higher parameter count (6.30 million) and inference time (0.0021 seconds).
 This limits its applicability in real-time or resource constrained scenarios for PCa segmentation.